 Metabolism describes the continuous chemical processes involved in maintaining the living state of cells within an organism.
-Put simply, metabolism is what keeps you alive and ensures everything is working A-OK.
+Put simply, metabolism is what keeps you alive and ensures everything is ticking over.

 Depending on your age, gender, size and lifestyle, your BMR accounts for anything between 40% and 70% of your body’s daily energy requirements.

 The list of foods claiming to help increase your metabolism and boost your weight loss efforts is endless.
 Lemon will make you lose weight!
 Seaweed will help you shed pounds!
 Celery will help you slim down!